 Stephen Groat, double bassist, graduated from the Curtis Institute of Music in Philadelphia.
 He is Principal Bass of the Northeastern Pennsylvania Philharmonic, the Bethlehem Bach Festival Orchestra, the Pennsylvania Sinfonia Orchestra, and a member of the bass sections of the Santa Fe Opera Orchestra and the Princeton Symphony Orchestra.
 Ongoing affiliations include the New Jersey Symphony Orchestra, Philly Pops, the Opera Company of Philadelphia, the Chamber Orchestra of Philadelphia (formerly Concerto Soloists of Philadelphia), and the Pennsylvania Ballet.
 He performed for many years as Principal Bass of the Lake George Opera Festival and the Opera Festival of New Jersey, and was a member of the Delaware and Reading Symphony Orchestras, as well as Principal Bass in the Lehigh Valley Chamber Orchestra.
 Additional activities have included performing with the Philadelphia Orchestra, the Baltimore Symphony Orchestra, the National Arts Centre Orchestra in Ottawa, the Orquesta Sinfonica de Mineria in Mexico City, and the Charleston Symphony Orchestra.

 Heath teaches ukulele at Lafayette College and guitar at his studio in Bethlehem.
 He holds a Master of Music in Classical Guitar from The Peabody Conservatory, of The Johns Hopkins University in Baltimore, MD and a BSED in Music from West Chester University, Pennsylvania.
-At Peabody, Heath studied under Julian Gray while working toward his degree.
-He also attended master classes with master guitarist Manuel Barrueco and Ray Chester.
-Heath briefly studied with lutenist Ronn McFarlane and guitarist Benjamin Verdery, and has taken lessons from Jason Vieaux and the late Aaron Brock.
-Heath performed widely in the Baltimore area as part of the flute and guitar duets, Calliope and Windwood.
-He continues to perform in venues throughout the Lehigh Valley as a soloist and with ensembles such as the Pennsylvania Guitar Quintet, of which he was a member for 12 years.
-You can find him often at first Friday events in Southside Bethlehem.
-Heath’s solo album “Five Centuries of the Guitar” features selections from Tarrega, Sor and Mertz.
-In addition to teaching all forms of guitar, Heath teaches ukulele which both he and his students have come to enjoy in its playfulness, variety and range of expression.
+At Peabody, Heath studied under Julian Gray.
+While working toward his degrees, Heath studied briefly with lutenist Ronn McFarlane, guitarist Benjamin Verdery, and took lessons from Jason Vieaux and the late Aaron Brock.
+Heath performed widely in the Baltimore area as part of the flute and guitar duets, Calliope and Windwood. .
+Heath has a solo album “Five Centuries of the Guitar”.
 Heath also holds a student concert once a year and performance classes semi-monthly, with student talents ranging from classical to electric guitar, singer songwriters, and ukulele.
 Heathhitchcockguitar is on instagram and youtube.

 Nobuo Kitagawa, a graduate of Tokyo University of Arts, received Master of Music and Doctor of Musical Arts degrees from Yale University.
-He was the winner of the Woolsey Hall Competition, NHK Young Artists’ Audition, and Katz Young Musicians’ Competition which sponsored his 1986 debut recital in New York City.
-He is a member of Bach Choir of Bethlehem Festival Orchestra and Pennsylvania Sinfonia Orchestra.
-He appeared as a concerto soloist with Denver Symphony, Yale Philharmonia, Orchestra New England, and Pennsylvania Sinfonia.
+He was the winner of the Woolsey Hall Competition, NHK Young Artists’ Audition, and Katz Young Musicians’ Competition which sponsored his debut recital in New York City.
+He is a member of the Bach Choir of Bethlehem Festival Orchestra.
+He appeared as a concerto soloist with the Denver Symphony, Yale Philharmonia, Orchestra New England, and Pennsylvania Sinfonia.
 He has recorded for Koch International, Delos, and New World Records.
 On Broadway, he has been heard in Phantom of the Opera, Beauty And The Beast, and Miss Saigon.
 For two years, he served as the principal oboist for the national tour of Music Of Andrew Lloyd Weber.
 Morning Call described his performance as “sweet, velvety sound simply melted into every corner of the hall.”
 He taught at Connecticut College and Queens College (New York).
 He serves as the woodwind section coach for Lehigh University Philharmonic Orchestra and Kinhaven Adult Chamber Music Workshop.
 He has given master classes and lectures at Wesleyan University, Harlem School of Performing Arts, Kutztown University and Kinhaven Music School.
-He is the author of Rhythmic Exercises: Book 2 – Intermediate to Advanced.
-He regularly posts exercises for oboe and other wind instruments on YouTube (www.youtube.com/user/nkitanyc), and publishes articles on practice technique and teaching on LinkedIn (www.linkedin.com/in/nkitagawa).
+His YouTube channel, NK Music Lab, has over 800 instrumental exercises that attracts world-wide audience.
+He has been creating modern performance editions of works by Georg Philipp Telemann and they were premiered by Bach Choir of Bethlehem Festival Orchestra.

 Tom Kozic is an experienced teacher and lecturer on contemporary guitar styles and jazz improvisation.
 He toured for four years as lead-guitarist with Eddie Rabbit.
 Other performing credits include: Eddie Fisher, Frankie Lane, Jerry Vale, Vic Damone, Phil Woods, and many others.